Letter from South Pacific Union Mission President (initial appeal):

 Contact has been established with our brethren in Port Vila, and we thank the Lord there is no reported injury or loss of life among them, and our two church buildings have not suffered any major storm damage.
 According to the information we have so far, there has been loss or damage to at least three houses of our brethren as well as damage to crops and property.

 Due to damage caused to infrastructure and communications, it may be some time before contact can be made with the outlying islands and we can find out how our brethren in those areas are and assist them.
 But we are sure they will be needing physical assistance with food, water and restoring or rebuilding their homes and churches.
 For this reason we are asking for your assistance.
-At this stage we are requesting that any donations be sent to the Australasian Union Office:

 A number of people have asked how they can help.
 At this stage we are making this initial appeal for monetary help – the welfare department leader of the South Pacific Union Mission lives in Vanuatu, and further updates and an assessment of the situation will become available as communication is reestablished.
 We will update you as soon as further information becomes available.